blueprismo/blueprismo.github.io/content/posts/human_decadency/index.md

 ![Answers](https://media.tenor.com/4gNl4Vkm0wMAAAAM/dodge-the-matrix.gif)
 All the answers were ambiguous, unclear or rejected (which I interpret as lack of transparency or knowledge)

-Then we jumped into a scripting test, as I never use any chatGPT or google dork during the interview because the first person who I would be fooling is not the interviewer but me, the following result came out the question "Write a script that pings all hosts in X subnet, bonus points if you log the results".
+Then we jumped into a scripting test, the following result came out the question "Write a script that pings all hosts in X subnet, bonus points if you log the results".

 My train of thought was exposed in the comments, as I exposed my interviewer if I was allowed to do so: